New Computer Recommendations - 2018

 We recommend sticking with reputable brands such as Apple, Microsoft, Dell, ASUS, Toshiba, HP, Lenovo and Samsung.
 When you’re looking for a machine, here are some things to consider –

-RAM – Buy a computer with at least 8GB of RAM.
-If you can get one with more, it’s often worth paying a premium for, there are some newer audio programs recommending 16GB or more of RAM.
+- RAM – Buy a computer with at least 8GB of RAM.
+If you can get one with more, it’s often worth paying a premium for, though it’s unlikely you’ll see a benefit of more than 16GB of RAM in its lifetime.

 Tablets come in two varieties – those that run desktop operating systems, and those that don’t.
 While they are very useful, iPads (including Pro), Android tablets, and the now obsolete Windows RT tablets do not run desktop operating systems and cannot run full applications such as Finale.
 Windows 8 and 10 tablets such as the Microsoft Surface Pro on the other hand run the full version of Windows, and have similar performance to laptops.
 There are significant performance gains to be had with Windows tablets with Intel i3, i5 and i7 processors, over the cheaper Atom processors.